 How to Earn World of Hyatt Points

-The card has a $95 annual fee but offers an annual free night certificate which can be used at any Hyatt category 1-4 hotel.
-That alone is worth far more than the $95 annual fee.
+The card has a $95 annual fee which is not waived for the first year of card membership.
+But starting in year two, it offers an annual free night certificate to be used at any Hyatt category 1-4 property.
+This certificate alone is reason enough to justify the annual fee.

-Click Here to get more information about the World of Hyatt Card.
+Click Here to learn more about the World of Hyatt Credit Card.

 While Hyatt makes transferring points possible, they make you jump through even more hoops by filling out a PDF form and requiring you to email or fax it in.